brandon-kyle-bailey/brandon-kyle-bailey/README.md

 # Hi there 👋

-## 🇬🇧 👨‍💻 Software Developer living in 🇨🇦
+## 🇬🇧 👨‍💻 Software Engineer living in 🇨🇦

 ### 🔭 _Among other things_, I’m currently working on
 - ...